-As of December 31, 2002, Simon Property and Simon Property's majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 246 income-producing properties in the United States, consisting of 173 regional malls, 68 community shopping centers, and five office and mixed-use properties in 36 states.
+As of September 30, 2002, Simon Property and Simon Property's majority-owned subsidiary, Simon Property Group, L.P. or the Operating Partnership, owned or held an interest in 249 income-producing properties in the United States, consisting of 171 regional malls, 69 community shopping centers, four specialty retail centers, and five office and mixed-use properties in 36 states.
 Mixed-use properties are properties that include a combination of retail, office space, and/or hotel components.
-As of the same date, the Operating Partnership also owned interests in eight additional retail real estate properties in Europe and Canada, four parcels of land held for future development and indirectly-held minority interests in seven properties we acquired in May 2002 which are not material to our operations.
+As of the same date, the Operating Partnership also owned interests in eight additional retail real estate properties in Europe and Canada, five parcels of land held for future development and indirectly-held minority interests in seven properties we acquired in May 2002 which are not material to our operations.

 The predecessor of Simon Property was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
+SPG Realty was organized as a Delaware corporation in October 1975.
 Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204; our telephone number is (317) 636-1600.
 Our World Wide Web site address is www.shopsimon.com.
 The information in our web site is not incorporated by reference into this prospectus.